Bonne Aventure

-Bonne Aventure (French: "Good Adventure") is a village in the county of Victoria, Trinidad.
+Bonne Aventure (French: "Good Adventure") is a village in the Couva–Tabaquite–Talparo region in western Trinidad and Tobago.
 It is considered to be part of the larger town of Gasparillo.

 The surrounding villages or areas that are most populated are Mayo and Gasparillo.
 Other areas of concentration are alongside the main roads such as Light Bourne Trace, Cotton Hill Rd., Caratal Rd., Parforce Rd and Cocoa Piece.

 History

 Bonne Aventure was largely a sugar plantation.
 After the abolishment of slavery and the subsequent era of indentured labour, many Indian workers paid a nominal fee to the estate land owners to cultivate the land with sugar, cotton or cocoa crops.
 They built homes and remained on the land for several generations for the price of the annual land tax, long after sugar was bringing in a source of substantial income.
 Much of the land was converted into grazing fields for large livestock or used to build homes and communities.
 Many of the landholders opted to pay off the estates' owners to take over complete ownership.